AMD Ryzen AI 5 Pro 340

 Main Differences

-• AMD Ryzen AI 5 Pro 340 is available for both laptop and desktop, while Apple M5 is only available for laptops.
+• The AMD Ryzen AI 5 Pro 340 is designed for both laptop and desktop use, while the Apple M5 is designed for laptops only.

-• The clock multiplier is 20 on AMD Ryzen AI 5 Pro 340 and 46 on Apple M5.
+• The clock multiplier is 20 on the AMD Ryzen AI 5 Pro 340 and 46 on the Apple M5.

-• The GPU name is Radeon 840M on AMD Ryzen AI 5 Pro 340 and Apple M5 GPU on Apple M5.
+• The integrated GPU is the Radeon 840M on the AMD Ryzen AI 5 Pro 340 and the Apple M5 GPU on the Apple M5.

 Specs Comparison